ipatel467/Predicting-Airfare-Prices/README.md

 To make my model better I have to decrease the MSE and RMSE, and increase the R^2.

 I will work on this project in the future, and try my best to make my model better by doing more feature engineering.
+I will also try to get better data and see if I can get similiar of better results.